max-schofield/groomer/README.md

 ```

 The HTML report is saved in the project directory as `summary.html` with any images for graphs stored in the `summary` sub-directory.

+The summarize method, and all associated HTML generation and plotting code, was removed in version 1.3.
+This was done to reduce the dependencies required to get Groomer running on the Kahawai system and focus this repo on the actual grooming and landings allocation.
+A more modern approach to summary report generation is likely to be implemented in the future.